+4.6.
 Population trends

-Several of the statements that participants evaluated also related to population trends.
-These statements are shown in Table 31.
+Several of the statements that participants evaluated also related to population trends with regard to use of Catalan and Spanish.
+These statements are shown in the Appendix.
 In what follows, I detail the relationship between participant responses to each of these statements and political orientation.